juepi/RC-ServoBatteryPowerInjector/README.md

 ![Bottom side of the PCB](https://github.com/juepi/RC-ServoBatteryPowerInjector/blob/main/RC-SPI_Bottom1.png?raw=true)
 ![Servo Connector](https://github.com/juepi/RC-ServoBatteryPowerInjector/blob/main/RC-SPI_Conn1.png?raw=true)

+**ATTENTION:** Make sure to connect your servo and RX in the right position and direction (see PWM marking above) to avoid damaging your RX and/or servo.

-You have 2 more 2x1 connectors on the PCB which will allow you to connect - in example - a voltage sensing telemetry unit of your transmitter/receiver directly to the battery.
+You have 2 more 2x1 connectors on the PCB which will allow you to connect - in example - a voltage sensing telemetry unit of your transmitter/receiver directly to the battery voltage.

 have fun,
 Juergen